wp-plugins/duplicator/readme.txt

 = Is this plugin compatible with WordPress Multi-Site (MU)? =

-No.  However the Pro version does have minor support for MU
+No.  However the Pro version can duplicate entire Multisite networks.

 = Where can I get more help and support for this plugin? =